Some 20 years ago, my colleague Dr. Chau Tran and I developed a way to simulate the trajectories of millions of basketballs on the computer.

 Our research suggests that players should aim the ball beyond the center of the rim.
 Launch the ball at a high angle and as high above the ground as possible.
 (The ball, at the highest point of its arc, should reach the top of the backboard.)
 Line up the ball to eliminate the side angle.
 And try to launch the ball with smooth body motion, to produce a consistent launch speed.

-With tournament play approaching, I’m reminded of how competitive the game has become, and how it has truly become a game of inches.
+With tournament play underway, I’m reminded of how competitive the game has become, and how it has truly become a game of inches.
 As an old basketball player, like many of you, I enjoy watching the game – and, every so often, catching a glimpse of that perfect free throw.